Product

 7. Look After Your Team

-It may not be necessary to get everyone a beanbag chair or to have some kegs on tap like many companies think.
+It may not be necessary to get everyone a beanbag chair or to have some kegs on tap as many companies think.
 Listen to your team when they tell you what they need to be happy, not what trends think they need.

 Case studies from Snack Nation can teach you how to retain your best employees.
-Most employees only really ask for trust, professional development, collaboration, and the opportunity to take ownership of their work.
+Most employees only ask for trust, professional development, collaboration, and the opportunity to take ownership of their work.
 Allow your employees these opportunities, and you may find that you have happier employees and lower turnover.

 Helping your employees find happiness in their work will lead to dedication from employees – and this is where you can beat your competition.